 Contemporary Russian-Jewish Life in Germany

-available in hardcover & open-access editions, in German
+Interdisciplinary perspectives on a changing diaspora, available in hardcover & open-access editions, in German

 “Everyday Realities: Contemporary Jewish Life in Germany”

 Fellow Dr. Karen Körber researched the transformation of the local Jewish community.

 Publication accompanying the exhibition Russians Jews Germans.
 Photographs by Michael Kerstgens from 1992 to the Present

 Holdings regarding the immigration of Russian-speaking Jews to reunified Germany, among other topics.

 All About ...